 This association of land and land cover also bears heavily on basic principles dealing with fertility, fallowness, and land Sabbath.
 Land rest does not mean bare idle ground; we discussed the vital role of earthworms, which includes their need for organic intake; this takes the form of nitrogen-rich leguminous greenery plowed back into the earth.
 How can we expect the soil to feed us if we never feed the soil?
 This whole cycle, depicted by the coupling of dry land and living greenery, gives animals and ultimately humankind the real natural nutrition it should be getting, which leads to healthier bodies and minds all around.

 This interwoven couple, inanimate land and animate plants, animals, and humans, reveals inter-dependency.
 We, humans, come directly from it as we shall see, live on it in the all-encompassing sense that we draw our livelihoods from it.
 Everything we eat, manufacture, play with and count on comes from this limited commodity of dry land, its precious contents, and cover, which we tend to treat like dirt.
 Humanity has forgotten its roots, of which Genesis 1 should remind us.

 This blog post is an excerpt from chapter 8.7 of the book Origin of the Universe.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Dry Land, Seas, and Flora.
+Please use the Social Network links just below to share this information from The Explanation, Dry Land, Seas, and Flora.
 Why this Combination on Day 3 of Creation?